-> The ground floor has a unique and fascinating floor layout.
-The layout begins at the entrance and leads you in an enclose fashion to the lounge and guest toilet then gradually opens up to a free flowing, open air kitchen, dining and patio.
-The flow continues to a climax in the relaxed TV lounge.
+The ground floor has a unique and fascinating floor layout.
+The layout begins at the entrance and leads you in an enclosed fashion to the lounge and guest toilet then gradually opens up to a free flowing, open air kitchen, dining and patio.
+The flow continues to a climax in the relaxing TV lounge.
 The guest bedroom with a self-contained en suit is tucked away from the TV room in a private setting.
 From the double garage you enter this modern house through scullery.
-The scullery has a door that leads to the outside courtyard.
-And a flat arch into the kitchen with its centre island.
-The staff room is located adjacent the kitchen and scullery.
+The scullery has a door that leads to the outside courtyard and a flat arch into the kitchen with its centre island.
+The staff room is located adjacent to the kitchen and scullery.

-> The First Floor
+The First Floor

-> The upper floor has a pyjama lounge that opens onto the patio.
+The upper floor has a pyjama lounge that opens onto the patio.
 The other 3 bedrooms are laid out on the side of this modern house with access to the patio.
-A spacious linen cupboard is central to the all the bedrooms.
-The balcony opens out to the swimming pool views below
+A spacious linen cupboard is central to all the bedrooms.
+The balcony opens out on to the swimming pool views below.

-> These drawings contains a bird’s eye view of each floor layout – showing all walls, rooms, doors, windows, dimensions, drainage, notes and details of material items.
+These drawings contains a bird’s eye view of each floor layout – showing all walls, rooms, doors, windows, dimensions, drainage, notes and details of material items.
 It also provides references to other sections and components located elsewhere on the house plans.

 These Plans show the sides of the house normally when viewed from all 4 sides – North, South, East and West.
 The external treatment of walls, exterior materials and finishes is also shown.
 These drawings give notes and details to drainage components and vertical dimensions of the structure.
 Corbelling details and roofing notes are also elaborated.
 All other specific and unique details to the house plan in question are indicated here.